 Economic risks and opportunities constitute the framework for the risks and opportunities listed in the following categories and are integrated as premises into the quantification of these risks and opportunities.
 Overall economic conditions have a significant influence on vehicle sales markets and thus on the Group’s success.

-Like the majority of economic research institutes, Daimler expects the upswing of the world economy to continue i
+Like the majority of economic research institutes, Daimler expects the growth of the world economy to continue i

 General market risks and opportunities